html-validate/html-validate/docs/usage/inline-config.md

 Comment is optional but encouraged.

 ::: info Optional brackets
-Versions earlier than %version% required brackets around the directive:
+Versions earlier than 10.7.0 required brackets around the directive:

     <!-- [html-validate-ACTION OPTIONS -- COMMENT] -->